LPG agency owner, 2 others booked for Dalit activist's suicide

-Days after social activist Arvind Bansod allegedly committed suicide here in Maharashtra, police have slapped abetment charges against an LPG agency owner and two others, an official said on Monday.
+Days after social activist Arvind Bansod, a Dalit, allegedly committed suicide here in Maharashtra, police have slapped abetment charges against an LPG agency owner and two others, while a new investigating officer has been given the case, officials said on Monday.
 The police action came after a row erupted over the issue with local Dalit leaders demanding a thorough probe into the matter.

-The police last week filed a case against LPG agency owner Mithilesh alias Mayur Bandopant Umarkar and his two friends under IPC section 306 (abetment of suicide), the official said.
-Bansod (32), a local social activist and Dalit, was a resident of Pimpaldhara village under Narkhed tehsil of Nagpur district, he said.
+The police last week filed a case against LPG agency owner Mithilesh alias Mayur Bandopant Umarkar and his two friends under IPC section 306 (abetment of suicide), they said.
+Bansod (32), a local social activist and Dalit, was a resident of Pimpaldhara village under Narkhed tehsil of Nagpur district.

+Superintendent of Police (SP) Rakesh Ola on Monday said the probe in the case has been handed over to Sub- Divisional Police Officer (SDPO) Nagesh Jadhav after looking at various representations submitted to him.
+Earlier, the case was being handled by an Assistant Police Inspector of the local police.

+We are investigating the case from all possible angles, Ola said.
+The SP said statements of the victim's relatives and owner of the shop from where Bansod had purchased pesticides have been recorded.

 - READ MORE ON: